massivesupernova/alibofc/README.md

 # alibofc
-A simple library written with c.
+A simple library written by C.